kodydeda4/swiftui-emerald/README.md

 ## 🙏 Thank You

 Special thanks to the developers of Yabai & SKHD.
-This project would not have been possible without you.